czuger/hazard/README.md

 ## Weighted Tables

 Weighted tables are object that allow to get weighted random.
-Example : if you have two time foo and one time bar in your table.

 ### If you have the weights